 On top of the drug’s alleged activity on bone lesions, it has clear activity on non-bone lesions (soft tissue lesions) across a variety of tumor types, including prostate, renal, ovarian and liver cancer.
-This activity by itself merits further development of cabo, even if the bone met effect turns out to be unreal.
-A striking proof for this activity arrived last month, when cabo demonstrated overwhelming activity in a pivotal trial in medullary thyroid cancer (MTC), this time under SPA.
+This activity by itself merits further development of Cabo, even if the bone met effect turns out to be unreal.
+A striking proof of this activity arrived last month, when Cabo demonstrated overwhelming activity in a pivotal trial in medullary thyroid cancer (MTC), this time under SPA.

 What is Exelixis’ clinical strategy in prostate cancer?

-No it doesn’t.
-Having an SPA is not a prerequisite for approval.
-However, the trial should be viewed as more risky now that it is unclear whether in case of a positive outcome, the design and endpoints used by Exelixis will be endorsed by the FDA.
-It is important to note that the FDA has already approved drugs solely based on their pain benefit in cancer patients and according to Exleixis, the agency still views pain relief as an approvable endpoint.
+No, it doesn’t.
+Having a SPA is not a prerequisite for approval.
+However, the trial should be viewed as riskier now that it is unclear whether, in case of a positive outcome, the design and endpoints used by Exelixis will be endorsed by the FDA.
+It is important to note that the FDA has already approved drugs solely based on their pain benefit in cancer patients and according to Exelixis, the agency still views pain relief as an approvable endpoint.
 The FDA and the company did not see eye to eye, though, on a list of additional issues, including using bone scan resolution as a pre-defined endpoint.

 Is the FDA being unfair with Exelixis compared to other companies?

 No. The FDA has the complex mission of introducing new treatments to the market while making sure only the most effective and safest drugs get approved.
 In order to do so, the agency has to weigh many factors and could sometimes make drug developers’ lives frustrating.
 Although there were cases where the FDA has been too conservative, in this case, the refusal to award a SPA was reasonable.
 After all, the design Exelixis suggested has never been used in a registration trial.

 Why did the market respond so brutally?